 Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

-One method of resolving this ongoing conflict is known as Emotionally Focused Therapy (EFT).
-Initially developed in the 1980s by Dr. Sue Johnson, this method of therapy features research-backed methods that focus on attachment needs and reshaping negative interaction patterns through careful, thoughtful actions by both partners.
-Through EFT, couples can work to rebuild trust and intimacy in a structured, supported environment that focuses on bringing them together.
+One proven method of resolving this cycle is Emotionally Focused Therapy (EFT).
+Developed in the 1980s by Dr. Sue Johnson, EFT is a research-backed approach that helps couples identify attachment needs and reshape negative interaction patterns.
+By fostering emotional safety, couples can rebuild trust and intimacy in a structured, supported environment.2

 Dealing with Emotional Withdrawal